Updated December 24, 2018.

-Papa Murphy’s is the nation’s fifth-largest pizza chain with 1,500+ locations and annual gross sales approaching $900 million.
+Papa Murphy’s, although far behind the industry’s leaders, is the fifth-largest pizza chain on the Pizza Today Top 100 Pizza Companies list, with nearly 1,500 locations and gross annual sales approaching $827 million.
 Its distinction is being the only national-scale pizza chain based solely on “take and bake” pizzas assembled in the store but baked at home.
 It was founded in 1995 when Terry Collins acquired and consolidated two existing chains, Papa Aldo’s Pizza and Murphy’s Pizza.
 Papa Murphy’s emphasizes the freshness of its ingredients, noting its stores do not have freezers, dough is made fresh daily from scratch, 100% whole-milk mozzarella cheese is grated daily, and veggies are hand-sliced.

 16. MidiCi Neapolitan Pizza

-Uno Pizzeria & Grill dates all the way back to 1943 in Chicago when Ike Sewell and Ric Riccardo popularized the deep-dish pizza concept, although whether or not they invented the idea is disputed.
+Uno Chicago Grill dates all the way back to 1943 in Chicago when Ike Sewell and Ric Riccardo popularized the deep-dish pizza concept, although whether or not they invented the idea is disputed.
 Franchising began in 1978 and at its height the chain boasted more than 200 locations.
-It has dipped as low as 130 and is now at about 155.
 It has undergone menu expansions and contractions as well as several name changes over the years as it struggles to establish its identity and brand.
 Throughout its ups and downs, however, Uno remains the chain most closely associated with deep-dish pizza.

 18. Rosati’s Pizza

 Rosati’s Pizza comes from a long history of restaurant activity in the Rosati family dating back to their first restaurant in New York City in the 1890s.
 At the dawn of the 20th century, the family moved to Chicago, opened more restaurants and started experimenting with pizza.
-Franchising began in 1979 and now the chain has 160 locations, mostly in and around Chicago but also scattered throughout 13 other states.
 Its main pizza offerings include Chicago Deep Dish, Chicago Thin Crust, and Double-Dough Pizzas.
 Also on the menu are calzones, pasta dishes, sandwiches, salads, and desserts.
 Most locations use deck slate ovens rather than conveyor ovens.

 19. Jet’s Pizza

-Jet’s Pizza has been around since 1978, but it’s not well-known outside the state of Michigan.
+Jet’s Pizza has been around since the 1970s, but it’s not well-known outside the state of Michigan.
 At the time, brothers Eugene and John Jetts decided to bring Detroit-style pizza (square deep-dish) further north of the city to Sterling Heights.
-Nearly half of the chain’s 400+ locations are in Michigan while the other half are scattered throughout 20 different states.
-Although Detroit-style pizza is the main attraction, Jet’s also does NY-style thin crust.
-It also has two different interesting types of sandwiches – the Jetzee, which is like a grilled panini but it’s made with their deep-dish dough as the bread, and the Boat, also made from their pizza dough like a calzone, but open on one side.
+Nearly half of the chain’s locations are in Michigan while the other half are scattered throughout 20 different states.
+Although Detroit-style pizza is the main attraction, Jet’s also does NY-style thin crust pies.
+It also has two different interesting types of sandwiches – the Jetzee, which is like a grilled panini but made with a deep-dish dough as the bread, and the Boat, also made from pizza dough like a calzone, but open on one side.

 20. Pizza Factory

-Pizza Factory has been making hand-tossed thick-crust round pizzas since 1979 when the first location was opened in Oakhurst, CA by Danny and Carol Wheeler under the name Danny’s Red Devil Pizza.
-Ron and Joyce Willey opened a second location with the name Pizza Factory, which became the company name when they started franchising the concept in 1986.
-The chain has 100+ locations in six west coast states: CA, OR, WA, AZ, NV, and ID.
+Pizza Factory has been making hand-tossed thick-crust round pizzas since the 1970s when the first location was opened in Oakhurst, California by Danny and Carol Wheeler under the name Danny’s Red Devil Pizza.
+Ron and Joyce Willey opened a second location with the name Pizza Factory, which became the company name when they started franchising the concept in the 1980s.
 Menus for this chain vary by location, but in addition to pizza most also offer calzones, salads, breads, wings, pastas, and sandwiches.

 21. Ledo Pizza

-Ledo Pizza got its start in Adelphi, MD when the first location opened in 1955, but franchising didn’t start until 1979.
-Ledo still makes its pizza the same way it did when it started, rolled to order from fresh-made dough and baked in rectangular pans.
+Ledo Pizza got its start in Adelphi, Maryland offering rolled-to-order pies from fresh-made dough and baked in rectangular pans.
 As it says on the company website, “It may take a little longer, but it sure is worth it.”
-Ledo’s is also known for its extra-thickly sliced pepperoni.
-In addition to pizza, the Ledo menu includes appetizers, salads, calzones, stromboli, a variety of subs and sandwiches, Italian entrées, and soups.
+Ledo is also known for its extra-thick pepperoni slices.
+In addition to pizza, the Ledo menu includes appetizers, salads, calzones and strombolis, a variety of subs and sandwiches, Italian entrées, and soups.
 Its focus is on dine-in and carry-out, not delivery.

 22. Fox’s Pizza Den

-Fox’s Pizza Den was the dream of Jim Fox who started with salvaged equipment and a rented storeroom to open the first location back in 1971 in Pitcairn, PA, and was among the first pizza chains in the Pittsburgh area to offer home delivery.
-He started franchising in 1974 and now there are more than 200 locations in 25 states, but more than half are in the chain’s home state of Pennsylvania.
+Fox’s Pizza Den was the dream of Jim Fox who started with salvaged equipment and a rented storeroom to open the first location back in 1971 in Pitcairn, Pennsylvania, and was among the first pizza chains in the Pittsburgh area to offer home delivery.
+More than half the chain’s locations are in its home state of Pennsylvania, with the others spread over 25 states.
 Fox’s offers pizza, hoagies, salads, sides, stromboli, and “wedgies,” which are sandwiches where the bread is a nine-inch pizza crust cut in half.

 23. Villa Italian Kitchen

-Villa Italian Kitchen began in 1964 next to the CBS/Ed Sullivan Theater on Broadway when founder Michele “Michael” Scotto brought his authentic old-world recipes from Naples, Italy to New York City.
-Now there are more than 300 locations, all of which are committed to quality ingredients, homemade dough, and genuine hospitality.
-The chain remains a family-owned business and is now under the leadership of Michele’s two sons, Biagio “Ben” Scotto and Anthony Scotto.
+Villa Italian Kitchen began in the 1960s next to the CBS/Ed Sullivan Theater on Broadway when founder Michele “Michael” Scotto brought his authentic old-world recipes from Naples, Italy to New York City.
+All the chain’s locations are committed to quality ingredients, homemade dough, and genuine hospitality.
+It remains a family-owned business and is now under the leadership of Michele’s two sons, Biagio “Ben” Scotto and Anthony Scotto.
 The menu features Neapolitan-style pizza, pan pizza, and stuffed pizzas along with calzones, stromboli, salads, wings, sides, Italian entrées, breakfast foods, and desserts.